Fast Online Learning of CLiFF-maps in Changing Environments: Results

 \cref{fig:batch_nll} shows the evaluation results for each hour in the ATC dataset and each batch in Condition B of the \textit{den520d} dataset.
 In the ATC dataset, STeF-map struggles to accurately capture human motion flow, resulting in poor performance.
 The interval model exhibits worse NLL results, mostly after 16:00, due to its failure to capture the full spectrum of motion patterns.
 During the middle of the day, when hourly motion patterns are closer to the general motion pattern, the history model performs better by leveraging accumulated data over time.
 However, without prioritizing recent observations, the history model fails to accurately reflect the most recent motion patterns.
 In contrast, the online model, with its ability to effectively adapt to changes, achieves better performance in the last hour of the ATC dataset.
-In the \textit{den520d} dataset, which exhibits a clear flow change from Condition A to Condition B, the history model takes more batches to reflect the flow change, while the online model quickly adapts to the changes and achieves lower NLL values in fewer batches.
+In the \textit{den520d} dataset, which exhibits a clear flow change from Condition A to Condition B, the history model takes more batches to reflect the flow change, while the online model quickly adapts to changes and achieves lower NLL values in fewer batches.

-\textbf{Parameter analysis}: We evaluate the average NLL value with different values of decay factor $\lambda$, varying from 0.1 to 0.9, in both ATC and \textit{den520d} datasets.
+\textbf{Parameter analysis}: We evaluate the average NLL value with different decay factor values $\lambda$, varying from 0.1 to 0.9, in both ATC and \textit{den520d} datasets.
 The evaluation results are shown in \cref{fig:decay_rate}.
-We observe a robust performance when changing decay rate value.
+We observe robust performance across different decay rate values.